jevakallio/react-native-chat-tutorial/README.md

         <ReversedFlatList data={this.state.messages} renderItem={this.renderItem} />
 ```

-Speaking of [Props](https://facebook.github.io/react-native/docs/props.html), we briefly touched on them earlier, but this is the first time we are using it in our own components.
+Speaking of [Props](https://facebook.github.io/react-native/docs/props.html), we briefly touched on them earlier, but this is the first time we are using them in our own components.

 In our `App` component we have been using `this.state`.
 You can think of [State](https://facebook.github.io/react-native/docs/state.html) as the private data that a component itself owns and manages.
 Contrast this with `this.props`, which are passed as attributes, can be accessed by the component, but a **component can never modify its own props**.
 Think of them like function arguments.